Publications

 Contributions to Edited Volumes

-Forthcoming.
+2024.
 “We All Have Plague: Human Nature and Decency in Camus’ The Plague.”
 In Narrative and Ethical Understanding.
 Edited by Garry Hagberg.
 Palgrave Macmillan.
+Available online.

-Forthcoming.
+2023.
 “Phenomenological Insights from Postural Yoga Practice.”
 In Routledge Handbook of Phenomenology and Mindfulness.
 Edited by Susi Ferrarello and Christos Hadjioannou.
 Routledge.
+Publisher’s page.

 2018.
 “Speaking and Spoken Speech.”
 In Understanding Merleau-Ponty, Understanding Modernism.
 Edited by Ariane Mildenberg.
 Bloomsbury.
 Publisher’s page.